Grantb2134/Guide-NYC-Project-2/README.md

 * Enter **pip install django** to install Django
 * Then enter **pip freeze > requirements.txt**
-* It would be good to do a *sanity* check after by entering **pip freeze**.
-This prompt shows all project dependencies installed.
+* It would be good to do a *sanity* check after by entering **pip freeze** This prompt shows all project dependencies installed.
 Just to make sure everthing is in order to move forward.

 <br>
 <br>